RubixML/ML/README.md

 ##### Categorical

 #### Parameters:
-This Strategy does not have any parameters.
+This strategy does not have any parameters.

 #### Example:
 ```php